Zabrane/qlnd/doc/LightningTickerplants.md

-With the above potential applications in mind, this paper will explore Lightning network technology, and describe how the [qlnd](https://github.com/jlucid/qlnd) library can be used to interact with a running Lighting node, from within a q process, to create payment channels with peers, generate invoices for payment, and route payments rapidly across the network.
+With the above potential applications in mind, this paper will explore Lightning network technology, and describe how the [qlnd](https://github.com/jlucid/qlnd) library can be used to interact with a running Lightning node, from within a q process, to create payment channels with peers, generate invoices for payment, and route payments rapidly across the network.
 As an example of how Lightning can be integrated into kdb+ based applications, this paper will describe how a standard kdb+ tickerplant can be easily modified to accept payments for market data on a per ticker basis, with near instant settlement and zero fees.